The Wall (2017 film): Theatrical

 The Wall was scheduled to be released on March 10, 2017, by Roadside Attractions but was pushed back to May 12, 2017.

 Reception

 Critical response

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 65% based on 125 reviews, with an average rating of 6/10.
 The site's critical consensus reads, "The Wall makes the most of its limitations -- albeit perhaps not quite enough to stretch its tight-focused action into a consistently gripping feature-length thriller."
 On Metacritic, the film has a score 56 out of 100, based 26 critics, indicating "mixed or average reviews".
-Common Sense Media has given a rating of 4/5, while Washington Post has given a rating of 3/4.
+Common Sense Media has given a rating of 4/5, while the Washington Post has given a rating of 3/4.